British Octopush Association

-British Octopush Association (BOA) is the governing body for underwater hockey (also known as Octopush) in the United Kingdom (UK).
+British Octopush Association (BOA) is the governing body for underwater hockey in Great Britain.

 Organisation

 The BOA is an organisation based on individual members rather than on clubs.
 It is managed by a committee elected from the membership.
 It provides competition at national level and the opportunity to play internationally.
 It also provides coaching and refereeing courses for its members.
-In July 2013 the BOA entered in an affiliation agreement with the British Sub-Aqua Club (BSAC) in order to improve its recognition as a national governing body (NGB) and to access a range of services including checking services required by Child protection legislation.
+In July 2013 the BOA entered in an affiliation agreement with the British Sub-Aqua Club (BSAC) in order to improve its recognition as a national governing body (NGB) and to access a range of services including checking services required by child protection legislation.

 Origins

 The BOA was formed in 1976 to directly control and develop the sport.
 Prior to the creation of the BOA, underwater hockey competitions had been conducted since the 1950s under the auspices of the BSAC.
 In 1977 the BSAC in its role as the NGB for underwater activities (also called sub aqua) recognised the BOA as the controlling body for the sport in the UK.